v-manchinskiy/diary/content/posts/create-new-hugo-site/index.md

 ## ✔️ Preparing to create a new site

-Instal Hugo Extended last version as stated here: [Hugo Docs](https://gohugo.io/getting-started/installing/).
+Instal Hugo Extended last version as stated here: [GoHugo](https://gohugo.io/getting-started/installing/).

 Below I describe my version of this process **for Windows 10 users**.